-The first step towards community building in the neighbourhood is the creation of the underlying wireless network.
-That is, the nodes should create links with their neighbouring nodes and define their "next-hops" to forward queries or to reach specific destinations.
-Of course, in this context the notion of a link is artificial due to the broadcast nature of the medium; the creation of these links actually corresponds to an agreement between involved parties to use the same media access rules and participate in the same network.
+The first step towards community building in the neighborhood is the creation of the underlying wireless network.
+That is, the nodes should create links with their neighboring nodes and define their "next-hops" to forward queries or to reach specific destinations.
+Of course, in this context the notion of a link is artificial due to the broadcast nature of the medium: the creation of these links actually corresponds to an agreement between involved parties to use the same media access rules and participate in the same network.
 These agreements would be part of the community doctrine [21], together with the definitions of the different possible member roles, the membership rules and requirements, the incentive mechanisms, and the privacy or security parameters.

 Ideally, routing tables should be created automatically according to network performance criteria.
 However, users might sometimes be reluctant to allow any link to be formed mainly because of associated costs and/or trust and privacy issues.
 In our approach, trust is built at the community level, and the system will automatically handle the required interactions at the network layer to set the "already trusted" community members as a network on itself.
-In this case, when network creation is treated as an inherent part of a community's activity, the creation of a link corresponds to a community "join" and is subject to the doctrine set by each community (e.g. certain communities could define geographical boundaries, or a minimum amount of resource contribution, or require an invitation from a member, etc.).
-Additionally, such links could belong to different types (e.g. "testing", "trusted", etc.) and have a differentiated treatment according to personal ratings in the community (see Figure 2).
-Different treatments could correspond to different levels of trust (enforced through the exchange of cryptographic keys), different behaviour in case of congestion (i.e. priority given to the more trusted ones) or in terms of propagation of service queries.
+In this case, when network creation is treated as an inherent part of a community's activity, the creation of a link corresponds to a community "join" and is subject to the doctrine set by each community (e.g., certain communities could define geographical boundaries, or a minimum amount of resource contribution, or require an invitation from a member).
+Additionally, such links could belong to different types (e.g., "testing," "trusted") and have a differentiated treatment (see Fig. 2).
+Different treatments could correspond to different levels of trust (enforced through the exchange of cryptographic keys), different behavior in case of congestion (i.e., priority given to the more trusted ones) or in terms of propagation of service queries.